About Us

 Our story

-Liberty Staffordshire was founded in 2015.
-The drive to establish Liberty was born out of the passion to offer young people/adults with SEND/SEMH opportunities.
-Liberty strives to develop programmes which enables its members similar or the same experiences as any other young person.
-Since 2015 Liberty have established a working relationship with University of Derby, Staffordshire Uni and Newman offering work placements and paid employment to students on the community and youth work programmes.
-This has resulted in developing a professional team of youth and community workers, professional SEND teachers and sports coaches.
+We have an established working relationship with University of Derby, Staffordshire Uni and Newman offering work placements and paid employment to students on their community and youth work programmes.
+This has helped us build a professional team of skilled youth workers, SEND teachers and inclusive sports coaches.

-To ensure we capture the outputs and outcomes of our programmes we evidence against the National Occupational standards for Youth and Community work.
-These ensure we can offer evidence-based practise and work from a young person-centred approach.
-We capture all evidence on UPSHOT a reporting data base and use a variety of personal development monitoring methods such as Outcome Star.
+To ensure we capture the outputs and outcomes of our programmes, we adhere to the National Occupational Standards for Youth and Community Work.
+This allows us to offer evidence-based practice and work from a young person-centred approach.
+We document all evidence on UPSHOT, a reporting database, and use various personal development monitoring methods such as Outcome Star.

 Trainee Youth Workers